shivapulimamidi/LLM-AIOps/README.md

 4. [**TSE 2024**] [Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study](https://arxiv.org/pdf/2307.05950.pdf) [[project](https://github.com/LogStudySE/LogStudy)]. ![](https://img.shields.io/badge/LogBench-blue) ![](https://img.shields.io/badge/Prompting-red) ![](https://img.shields.io/badge/Logging_Statement_Generation-brown) ![](https://img.shields.io/badge/Analysis-green)

-## Contribution

-### Contributing to this paper list

-- First, think about which category the work should belong to.
-- Second, use the same format as the others to discribe the work.
-Note that there should be an empty line between the title and the authors list, and take care of the indentation.
-- Then, add [keywords tags](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps/blob/main/README.md#keywords-convention).
-Add the pdf link of the paper.
-If it is an arxiv publication, we prefer /abs/ format to /pdf/ format.

 **Don't worry if you put all these wrong, we will fix them for you.** Just contribute and promote your awesome work here!